 Profile Tags serve these use cases - a client/creator of a resource can tag the resource with an assertion that the resource conforms to a particular structure definition.
 The server/receiver of the resource can choose to take this assertion at face value, or to assist in locating the correct StructureDefinition against which to validate the resource.

 Note: resources can conform to multiple profiles at once.
-A resource can conform to a profile without ever being labelled that it does, or a resource may falsely claim to conform to a profile.
+A resource can conform to a profile without ever being labeled that it does, or a resource may falsely claim to conform to a profile.
 For this reason, applications processing resources SHOULD always depend on the contents of the resource when processing them, and/or check resources against the StructureDefinitions directly rather than relying the existence of profile tags for meaning.
 Profile Tags are provided as a method of finding resources that conform to a particular StructureDefinition, not statements of meaning about the resource.

 Many trading partner agreements will make rules about what claims can be made and when they must be tested, which will make the profile assertion more reliable.